system76/tech-docs/src/models/nebula49-1/assembly.md

 ![Mounted side fan](./img/side-fan-mounted.webp)

 5. Plug the side fan into one of the headers on the GPU brace's fan splitter board.
-The cearby velcro strap can be used to hold the fan's cable.
+The nearby velcro strap can be used to hold the fan's cable.
 6. Repeat the steps for a second fan, if desired.

 ## Installing the power supply: